Vietnam shuts industrial parks housing Foxconn plants after COVID-19 outbreak

-Vietnam's northern province of Bac Giang ordered on Tuesday four industrial parks, including three that house production facilities of Taiwan's Foxconn (2317.TW), to temporarily shut down due to an outbreak of COVID-19.
+HANOI (Reuters) - Vietnam’s northern province of Bac Giang ordered on Tuesday four industrial parks, including three that house production facilities of Taiwan’s Foxconn, to temporarily shut down due to an outbreak of COVID-19.

 The industrial parks will be closed until further notice, the province’s People’s Committee said in a statement.